vacuumlabs/bip39/README.md

 # bip39-light

-***WARNING: This is just a very early attempt at getting a lightweight implementation.
-DO NOT use in production***

 A lightweight fork of [bitcoinjs/bip39](https://github.com/bitcoinjs/bip39).
 Only english wordlist and removed some dependendecies.

 JavaScript implementation of [Bitcoin BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki): Mnemonic code for generating deterministic keys